Homemade Ranch Dip with Greek Yogurt

 Truthfully, its resemblance to ranch dressing had little appeal — I’m not really a ranch fan — but I took one bite and thought: yes, almost ranch indeed!
 And also: holy buckets this is delicious!
 And then: So maybe I am a ranch fan after all?

-Hard to say, but what is not hard is making this dip, and should you be in search of something to serve as an appetizer for a New Year’s Eve gathering, I think this should be in the running.
-I have no doubt it will be wildly well received.
+Hard to say, but what is not hard is making this dip, and should you be in search of something to serve as an appetizer, I think this should be in the running.
+Served with this homemade pita bread recipe, crackers, or crudité, I have no doubt it will be wildly received.

 This recipe couldn’t be simpler.
 In essence, you: